AntiCope/client-vein-miner/README.md

 ## Client Vein Miner
 *for fabric 1.19*
 Mines all nearby blocks of a given type after you mine the first one.
-Doesn't require server modifications.&lt;
+Doesn't require server modifications.

 Requires cloth config and mod menu is recommended.